 - Hospital admission rates in Somerset as a result of self-harm have been consistently above the national average

 Hospital admissions as a result of self-harm in Somerset are significantly higher than the national average (see below).
-In 2009-12, the crude rate per 100,000 under-18 population was 163 in Somerset compared with 116 for England as a whole.
+In 20, the crude rate per 100,000 under-18 population was 323.4 in Somerset compared with 192.6 for England as a whole.
 It should be noted, however, that comparisons between areas may reflect how patients are described and treated as well as the base level of prevalence.

 Updated figures for hospital admissions as a result of self-harm can be found in the Public Health Outcomes Framework profiles.